-Be sure to schedule frequent follow-up appointments with your vet for your dog to chart the deterioration or progress of their eye condition.
+Be sure to schedule regular follow-up appointments with your vet so he can record and address the deterioration or progress of their eye condition.
 If your dog does become blind due to an underlying cause such as retinal detachment, remember that once the cause is under control, your dog’s eye will no longer cause him discomfort.

 Minor cases of retinal hemorrhages go away on its own after weeks or months.
 For others, medications and even surgery may be necessary.